connorvalentine/jonah-tailwind-flask/tailwind README.txt

 from within the app directory (the same dir where tailwind.config is)

 run:
-npx tailwindcss -o ./static/tailwind.css
+npx tailwindcss -o .app/static/tailwind.css

 translation:
-npx is calling tailwindcss to generate a new .css sheet. the output (-o) is ./static/tailwind.css
+npx is calling tailwindcss to generate a new .css sheet. the output (-o) will be to a file called tailwind.css in the folder .app/static.

 When you are exploring new styles, comment out the mod:'jit'.